-- Stay calm this is very important. - Take children and other pets away from the area. - Clear a space around your pet so they can't hurt themselves on any furniture or wires. - If they are high up on a sofa, gently move them down. - Turn off lights. - Keep noise to an absolute minimum. - Keep your pet cool don't wrap them up, they can overheat easily during a seizure.
+- Stay calm. - Take children and other pets away from the area. - Clear a space around your pet so they can't hurt themselves on any furniture or wires. - If they are high up on a sofa, gently move them down. - Turn off lights. - Keep noise to a minimum. - Keep your pet cool don't wrap them up, they can overheat easily during a seizure.